nats-io/nats-site/content/blog/jetstream-java-client-04-push-subscribe.md

 title = "JetStream Push Consumers with the NATS.io Java Library" author = "Scott Fauerbach"
 +++
-# JetStream Push Consumers with the NATS.io Java Library

 The last entry in this series talked about the [consumer options](jetstream-java-client-03-consume.md) that are available when subscribing to messages.
 This entry will demonstrate the basics of a push subscription.